stawberri/danbooru-node/README.md

 ## Searching

 "But wait," you say, "APIs are supposed to help make my life easier!
 Why do I still have to type so much?"
-Well, I made a helper function called `search` for you, and as a bonus, its data object even gives you extra helper functions to get around more easily!
+Well, I made a helper function called `.search()` for you, and as a bonus, its data object even gives you extra helper functions to get around more easily!

 ```javascript
 Danbooru.search('1girl fox_ears', function(err, page1) {